yliu-cs/IELTS/Write/Exam Practice.md

 * Some people who have been successful in society don’t attribute their success to the theoretical knowledge they learned from their university.
 * Do you agree that theoretical knowledge is not as valuable as expected?

+Nowadays, more and more young people graduate, and then they start their first job in society.
+However, whether the theoretical knowledge students learned in university can lead them to success is a controversial issue.
+I agree with that theories is not as valuable as most people expected.

+It is obvious that most majors require a lot of practice and internship experiences before entering the workforce in society, especially type of engineering.
+Such as software engineering, companies recruit graduates to develop applications in variety of areas, this work need employee to code the whole program to construct the application.
+In this scenario, theoretical knowledge is insufficient for people to finish the real work.
+Thus, practice is more important than theories learning.

+On top of that ...

+Theories in computer science can help students to understand the applications, but practice make students take the real development.
+For example, leaning of operation system course could help student understand the run principle of different components in low level of system, but during developing a real system, they can understand and know how to use their knowledge impressively.

+Overall, I agree with that theoretical knowledge is not as valuable as most people expected.
+It is necessary for students to learn theories in different majors, but practice is more important for everyone to find the satisfacted job.